The Dipole Antenna

 current distribution on dipole antennas

 Figure 1.
-Current distributions on finite-length dipoles.
+Current distributions on finite-length dipole antennas.

 input impedance of dipole antennas